electrichive/waggledance/electric-hive-learning-guide.md

 ## News and Culture
 Immerse yourself in aspects of technology culture like programming, software engineering, hacking, and tech startups through subreddits, Hacker News, Medium groups.
 This will generally help you understand more about what you’re getting yourself into, help you orient your priorities, and start to accumulate a general knowledge of useful resources.
 In addition, it will help you “talk the talk” when you get to the job application stage, so you can be in-the-know about the tech scene.

-Be careful not to spend too much time on this - no more than 30 minutes / day.
+Be careful not to spend too much time on this - no more than 30 minutes per day.
 This is not as important as studying and programming.

 - https://news.ycombinator.com/
 - Medium.com
+- Programming-related subreddits

 At some point along this way, you should be able to get a job.
 Congratulations!